 - Quest drops - in some instances, a creature will drop a quest-specific item (e.g. the unique bones required for the Rag and Bone Man or Fur 'n' Seek quests).

 On most creatures' drop tables, there is a small chance that instead of receiving an item from its own drop table, you will instead get a roll again on the 'rare drop table'.
 The rare drop table contains some of the more exclusive items in the game, including, but not limited to, dragon items, certain rune items, shield halves, key parts and uncut gems.
 The rare table also contains 'empty slots' - the end result of landing on these empty slots is often referred to as receiving 'no drop' or 'bone drop'.
 We keep these slots empty for any future drops that we want to add to this table.

 The ring of wealth comes into play whenever you are rolling on the rare drop table or on rare monster specific drops.
 Its ability effectively removes most of the empty slots, drastically increasing your chances of receiving an item from the rare drop table once you have been lucky enough to roll onto it.
 The effect of the ring of wealth differs between the enemies you fight.
 Adventurers who make regular use of a ring of wealth should find that they receive fewer 'no drops' than adventurers who do not, and, therefore, will receive more rare drops and, in the long run, gain more wealth.
-You will receive a message in your chatbox if the ring of wealth improves your drop from a specific creature.
+You will receive a message that "Your ring of wealth shines more brightly!" in your chatbox if the ring of wealth improves your drop from a specific creature.

 The ring of wealth is not solely used to improve the drops from defeated creatures.
 It can also be used to give you a chance of the following: